tcpipuk/tcpipuk.github.io/src/synapse/README.md

 # Matrix Synapse Homeserver Guides

-This section of my website aim's to be a one-stop hub for getting into the Matrix ecosystem and making the most of a Synapse server, from configuring it for the first time to delving into more complex development.
+This section of my website aims to be a one-stop hub for getting into the Matrix ecosystem and making the most of a Synapse server, from configuring it for the first time to delving into more complex development.

 Synapse is the reference homeserver for the Matrix ecosystem – an open-source, decentralised communication platform.
 It's incredibly flexible, letting you chat, call, and custom-build your own communication solutions.